Lior-Ashkenazy/Thesis/README.md

 - SystemEvaluation.py

 Notes:
-1. Running the main file (main.py) is all that is required
+1. Running the main file (main.py) is all that is required.